 How to check for underpayments automatically

-Tanda is proud to announce the beta of our latest compliance tool Wage Compare.
-This tool leverages the power of our existing award engine, allowing employers to directly compare the salary or enterprise agreement of an employee against the award and all its rules.
+Tanda is proud to announce the full release of our latest compliance tool Wage Compare.
+This tool leverages the power of our existing award interpretation engine, allowing employers to directly compare an employee’s salary or enterprise agreement against the award and all its rules.

 Within Tanda, simply set up an employee with both an award classification and an annual salary.
 Timesheets are then run through Tanda’s market-leading payroll calculator to determine how much the employee would have been paid under the award vs their agreement.